Florida Solar Incentives & Tax Credits [2023]

 Net Metering

-In addition to tax credits and exemptions, another Florida solar incentive is the net metering program.
-When you connect your solar system to the electric grid, you can “sell” the excess power you generate to your utility provider.
+In short, when you connect your solar system to the electric grid, you can “sell” the excess power you generate to your utility provider.
 Your provider will then deduct the value of that power from your energy bill.
 In some cases, they may even pay you in cash.

 Local Florida Solar Incentive Programs